 \section{Trilayer: Alternating twist}

 We first consider the case of trilayers in the alternating twist configuration, where the top and bottom layers are twisted in the same direction with respect to the middle layer, as shown in Fig.~\ref{fig:Tbreak}a.
-The stacking is invariant under a mirror relfection symmetry $\mathcal{M}_z$ that interchanges the top and bottom layers.
+This stacking is invariant under a mirror reflection symmetry $\mathcal{M}_z$ that interchanges the top and bottom layers.